awslabs/aws-well-architected-labs/Cost/Fundamentals.md

 ---

 ## Step 1 - Account Setup
 This first step will help you to you build a basic account structure, and make sure your account is configured correctly.
-This will ensure you are collecting data for cost optimization, and this data is accessible to the right people withing your organization.
+This will ensure you are collecting data for cost optimization, and this data is accessible to the right people within your organization.

 | | |